GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

    > This man was handed over to you by God’s set purpose (“the predetermined plan”, NASB) and foreknowledge; and you, with the help of wicked man, put him to death by nailing him to the cross (Acts 2:23).

-   - a.
-Obviously, the crucifixion of Christ was the essential component of God’s redemptive plan (Gn.
+   - Obviously, the crucifixion of Christ was the essential component of God’s redemptive plan (Gn.
 3:15), which He unilaterally planned according to His set purpose.

-   - b.
-At the same time, the Lord, having foreseen men’s rejection of Christ, confirmed and sealed their denial.
+   - At the same time, the Lord, having foreseen men’s rejection of Christ, confirmed and sealed their denial.
 This is why Peter was able to place the complicity of killing Jesus on men.

 2. The edifice of every systematic theology is built on an either/or thinking, which is necessary with issues that substantially affect the doctrine of salvation (Gal.
 1:6-7; 1 Jn.
 4:1-3).

-   - a.
-However, doctrinal matters that distinguish one systematic theology from another (e.g., rapture, tongues) is never quite that essential, including the basis for election since neither position affects who goes to heaven or hell.
+   - However, doctrinal matters that distinguish one systematic theology from another (e.g., rapture, tongues) is never quite that essential, including the basis for election since neither position affects who goes to heaven or hell.

-   - b.
-Thus, our approach ought to be both/and, which seems to be that of Paul’s as well.
+   - Thus, our approach ought to be both/and, which seems to be that of Paul’s as well.
 That is to say, the Bible teaches both unconditional election and election based on foreknowledge.

 3. Yes, unconditional election is biblical, for God has his reasons.

-   - a.
-What could that be?
+   - What could that be?
 Let’s begin with this question:

      > What is God’s ultimate purpose for which He saves us?